The following information is specific to the California campus.

 In addition, students will be notified through our Mass Notification System on campus.
 The college has created an account for all students using their CIA e-mail address.
 All students should add their contact information (mobile phone/text) and download the Everbridge Mobile App.

-Animals indigenous to the Napa Valley may unexpectedly appear on campus grounds and outside residence halls, as our facilities are adjacent to their natural habitat.
+Animals indigenous to the Napa Valley may unexpectedly appear on campus grounds and outside residence halls, as our facilities are surrounded by their natural habitat.

 Swallows return to Greystone each spring to build their nests and raise their young in the rafters and eaves of our historic buildings.
 These special birds and their nests are protected by law, and we are prohibited from removing them until the birds leave each summer.
 Please take care when entering and exiting the building through the main entrance during this time of year.